 Over the past five years, stronger rules have helped get some of the most dangerous toys and children’s products off the market.
-Improvements made in 2008’s Consumer Product Safety Improvement Act tightened lead limits, phased out dangerous phthalates, and required independent third party testing.
+Improvements made in 2008’s Consumer Product Safety Improvement Act tightened lead limits and phased out dangerous phthalates.
 However, not all toys comply with the law, and holes in the toy safety net remain.

-“Our leaders and consumer watchdogs need to do more to protect America’s kids from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” said Levin.
-“Standards for toxic chemicals like lead, cadmium, and phthalates remain too weak to protect kids from potentially dangerous exposures.”
+“Our leaders and consumer watchdogs need to do more to protect America’s kids from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” said Afranie-Sakyi.
+“Standards for toxic chemicals like lead and cadmium remain too weak, and enforcement needs to be beefed up.”

 # # #

 PennPIRG, the Pennsylvania Public Interest Research Group, takes on powerful interests on behalf of its members, working to win concrete results for our health and our well-being. www.pennpirg.org